Node#

 Check if this node is _extra_.

-Extra nodes represent things which are not required the grammar but can appear anywhere (e.g. whitespace).
+Extra nodes represent things which are not required by the grammar but can appear anywhere (e.g. whitespace).

 is_missing#